 - Be sure to bring plenty of résumés (at least 15-20) and collect business cards from employers.

 Are you an employer interested in attending a Career Fair?
 Register below:

 All undergraduate students are encouraged to participate in the Internship Program prior to graduating.
-An internship helps the student enhance his/her professional skills with actual "hands-on" experience in his/her field of study.
-An internship is an excellent resume builder, since most employers make hiring decisions based upon prior work related experience.
+An internship helps the student enhance the student's professional skills with actual "hands-on" experience in the student's field of study.
+An internship is an excellent résumé builder, since most employers make hiring decisions based upon prior work related experience.
 It allows the student to stand out from the rest of the competition when searching for part-time or full-time opportunities.

 Students are required to hold a GPA of 2.75 and to have completed at least half of their degree requirements at the time of application.
 The application process and required documents are accessed through Campus Web under the Career Services tab.